unicode-org/cldr/ldml/tr35-keyboards.md

 **Syntax Note**

 - Warning: UnicodeSets look superficially similar to regex character classes as used in [`transform`](#element-transform) elements, but they are different.
 UnicodeSets must be defined with a `unicodeSet` element, and referenced with the `$[unicodeSet]` notation in transforms.
-UnicodeSets cannot be used directly in a transform.
+UnicodeSets cannot be specified inline in a transform, and can only be used indirectly by reference to the corresponding `unicodeSet` element.
 - Multi-character strings (`{}`) are not supported, such as `[żġħ{ie}{għ}]`.
 - UnicodeSet property notation (`\p{…}` or `[:…:]`) may **NOT** be used, because that would make implementations dependent on a particular version of Unicode.
 However, implementations and tools may wish to pre-calculate the value of a particular UnicodeSet, and "freeze" it as explicit code points.
 The example below of `$[KhmrMn]` matches all nonspacing marks in the `Khmr` script.
 - UnicodeSets may represent a very large number of codepoints.
 A limit may be set on how many unique range entries may be matched.